getsafle/vault-bitcoin-controller/README.md

 #### signTransaction(transaction: _TransactionObj_ , connectionUrl?: _string_ )

-This function is used to sign a transaction off-chain and then send it to the network.<br /> Transactions are of 4 types:
+This function is used to sign a transaction off-chain and then send it to the network.<br /> Transactions type is as below:

 1. BTC transfer:<br />
    Trasaction to transfer BTC from one wallet/address to another.<br />The transaction object is of the following type: